click on photo to go back

 To answer the gripe that new talent isn't given an opportunity, some directors mentioned performers like Trudy Warner as evidence to the contrary.
 Trudy who was working for $23 a week in Hartford "some years ago" came down to New York and within three months was playing leads in two daytime strips and earning over $300 per show ($600 a week).

 Above left: Unknown until a year before our young Hartford actress, was heard as Lee Barker in The O'Neills, a popular daytime serial.
-(Nov 1940)
+(CBS/ NBC, Nov 1940)

 Above right:

-Ellen Randolph, told the private life and personal problems of Ellen, the young wife of missionary (George) as she struggles to save her marriage, which is threatened by her husband's belief that he is a failure.
+The Story of Ellen Randolph (ABC, April 1941), told the private life and personal problems of Ellen, the young wife of missionary (George) as she struggles to save her marriage, which is threatened by her husband's belief that he is a failure.

-The Playhouse has hit on a novel idea, giving daytime listeners adaptations of popular movies, plays and books, each episode running over four to five weeks.
-"Dark Victory" starred Gertrude Warner.
-(Oct 1940)
+The (Dreft Star) Playhouse (aka The Hollywood Theater of the Air) has hit on a novel idea, giving daytime listeners adaptations of popular movies, plays and books, each episode running over four to five weeks.
+"Dark Victory" starred Gertrude Warner and Gail Patrick.
+(NBC, Oct 1940)

-Unknown until a year before our young Hartford actress, was heard as Lee Barker in The O'Neills, a popular daytime serial (Nov 1940)
+Unknown until a year before our young Hartford actress, was heard as Lee Barker in The O'Neills (CBS/ NBC, nov 1940), a popular daytime serial

 .